 Jack Naglieri 54:39

-Yeah, so it’s been pretty, pretty interesting year, obviously, especially with like the pandemic.
+Yeah, so it’s been a pretty interesting year, obviously, especially with the pandemic.
 But you know, we’ve had a really exciting year, we’ve grown we’ve, I think, more than doubled as a company.
-And we’re continuing to hiring continue to hire engineers and you know, non engineers and really just kind of grow the company, both on the In technical sides, so, I mean, as always, like we’re working on big features all the time.
+And we’re continuing to hiring continue to hire engineers and you know, non-engineers and really just kind of grow the company, both on the In technical sides, so, I mean, as always, like we’re working on big features all the time.
 And we’re, we’re trying to ship stuff that’s super impactful that teams can jump in right away and start using.
 So we just shipped, you know, some more logs support for things like CloudFlare, stuff like that.
-And then some bigger features are coming down the line that allow you to do you know, more of the behavioral based analysis that I was talking about before.
+And then some bigger features are coming down the line that allow you to do you know, more of the behavioral-based analysis that I was talking about before.
 So being able to take advantage of this data lake that we’ve created with, you know, S3, and you know, the data classification process and look in windows of time, and do more around automation.
 So that’s really like what’s coming down the pipe with Panther.
 And yeah, just continuing to support more use cases and push these features in open source.
 And also, you know, get super helpful feedback from engineers.

 Kostas Pardalis 55:48

 That’s great.
 I’m really looking forward to chat like in the future with you, and also see how, what other amazing stuff you’re doing to build at Panther.
 Thank you so much, Jack, have a good day.
 And as I said, I’m looking forward to chat again.
 Yeah.